GCGS Upcoming Events -- Meetings & Field Trips

 November 1 - "New France in WI and IL" - presented by Mark Peterson

-December 6 - Christmas Dinner at Turner Hall - program TBD
+December 6 - Christmas Dinner at Turner Hall - program by Eileen Daniels "Signature Quilts"

 Links to Handouts: